teambhd/assessment4/Readme.md

 The following instructions assume that Eclipse is already installed and configured on your computer.
 If not it can be downloaded by following [instructions on the project website](http://www.eclipse.org/downloads/).

 Firstly, we'll need to import the downloaded project into Eclipse.
 In the main menu go to *File* > *Import...* and in the dialog box that appears expand the "General" category and double-click "Existing Projects into Workspace".
-On the next screen click the *Browse...* button next to "Select root directory" and find the directory containing this Readme file.
+On the next screen click the *Browse...* button next to "Select root directory" and find the directory containing this readme file.
 Then leave all the checkboxes in the bottom half of the dialogue unticked and click *Finish*.

 To run the game, select the top-level "Game" item in the Package Explorer on the left-hand side of the screen and then go to *Run* > *Run Configurations...*.
 In the window that appears, expand the "Java Application" item in the left-hand column and then double click on the "game" item beneath it.